jzhong0821/History-Club/src/content/blog/socialism-ety.md

 It is important to know that the US politically has historically always been slightly right of center, making it difficult to pass any social welfare programs that would be commonplace in Democratic Socialist countries, being seen instead as anti-capitalistic.
 Conservatives in the US oftentimes seem to use Socialism as a pejorative term to immediately taint liberal ideas and proposals, namely any form of economic interventionism.

 And it works: many in the US, even you, might see “Socialism” and feel immediately repulsed.
 But in actuality, the term in and of itself does not have a clear definition, instead it comprises any number of degrees of left wing policy.
-Just as it would be both unfair but also highly confounding for a specific word to encompass both New Labor Conservatism and Nazism, and all of the in-between, the word Socialism has no business being so broad.
+Just as it would be both unfair but also highly confounding for a specific word to encompass both New Labor Conservatism and Fascism, and all of the in-between, the word Socialism has no business being so broad.